umeding/fuzzer/doc/sections/syntax.md

     hedge slightly(x) -> (x^1.2) && (1.0-(x^2.0));
 ```
 ![Degree of membership](https://github.com/umeding/fuzzer/raw/master/doc/sections/hedges.png "Degree of membership")

 In the above example, there are two linguistic hedges: `very` which
 concentrates, whereas `slightly` dialates the degree of membership.

 ### <a name="functions"></a>Functions (<small>[^Top](#top)</small>)
 #### Piecewise Functions
-Functions can be defined to describe custom membership shapes for
+Piecewise functions can be defined to describe custom membership shapes for
 the input/output variables.
 __Example__
 ```